ceford/cefjdemos-data-jdm-help-en/articles/modules-site/site-modules-syndication-feeds.md

 #### Left Panel

-- **Label** If 'Display Label' is set to *Yes*, the text entered here will be displayed next to the icon along with the RSS Link.
+- **Label** If *Display Label* is set to *Yes*, the text entered here will be displayed next to the icon along with the RSS Link.
 If this field is left empty, the default text displayed will be picked from the site language ini file.
-- **Display Label** If set to 'Yes', Label will be displayed next to the icon.
+- **Display Label** If set to *Yes*, this text will be displayed next to the icon.
 - **Feed Format** Select the format for the Syndication Feed.

 ## Tips

 Not all menu items types actually provide for an RSS feed.
-Feeds are displayed on Category Blog and on Featured Articles menu types (probably others).
+For example, feeds are displayed on Category Blog and on Featured Articles pages.
 On pages for which no feed is available this module will not display.